cri-o/cri-o/scripts/automated-patch-releases.md

 # CRI-O Automated Patch Releases

-Automated Patch Releases provide an easy way of packaging and releasing a new version of CRI-O
-This involves the use of Golang Scripts and Github Actions
+Automated Patch Releases provide an easy way of packaging and releasing a new version of CRI-O. This involves the use of Golang scripts and Github Actions and follows the outlined flow:

 ```mermaid
     flowchart TD